HamizSiddiqui/silver-price-forecasting-system-2026/readme.md

 # Silver Price Forecasting System

-This project predicts silver prices using Prophet and automates retraining using GitHub Actions.
+This is a real-time forecast project that predicts silver prices using Prophet and automates retraining using GitHub Actions.

 ## Features
 - Daily data scraping